glasachin/emb_logic/05_device_driver/DD_llseek/readMe.md

 * send seek position in multiples of quantum size as per your driver settings.

 in read file of driver we need to start reading from *loff position to make functionality of lseek.

+(overall, this tries to implement the similarity functionality to system command or read etc.)